It's All in the Game (song): "Melody in A Major"

-Dawes, a Chicago bank president and amateur pianist and flautist, composed the tune in 1911 in a single sitting at his lakeshore home in Evanston.
+Dawes, a Chicago bank president and amateur pianist and flautist, composed the tune for the flute in 1911 in a single sitting at his lakeshore home in Evanston.
 He played it for a friend, the violinist Francis MacMillen, who took Dawes's sheet music to a publisher.
-Dawes, known for his federal appointments and a United States Senate candidacy, was surprised to find a portrait of himself in a State Street shop window with copies of the tune for sale.
+Dawes, then known for his federal appointments and as a banker, was surprised to find a portrait of himself in a State Street shop window with copies of the tune for sale.
 Dawes quipped, "I know that I will be the target of my punster friends.
 They will say that if all the notes in my bank are as bad as my musical ones, they are not worth the paper they were written on."

 The tune, often dubbed "Dawes's Melody", followed him into politics, and he grew to detest hearing it wherever he appeared.
 It was a favorite of violinist Fritz Kreisler, who used it as his closing number, and in the 1940s it was picked up by musicians such as Tommy Dorsey.

 "It's All in the Game"

 In summer 1951, the songwriter Carl Sigman had an idea for a song, and Dawes's "Melody" struck him as suitable for his sentimental lyrics.
 Dawes had died in April of that year.
+The range of the classical melody would have made it "difficult to sing", so Sigman also rearranged the song.

-It was recorded that year by Dinah Shore, Sammy Kaye and Carmen Cavallaro, but the first release was by Tommy Edwards in August.
+The song was recorded that year by Dinah Shore, Sammy Kaye and Carmen Cavallaro, but the first release was by Tommy Edwards in August.
 Edwards's version reached No. 18 on the Billboard Records Most Played by Disk Jockeys survey dated September 15, 1951.
-The range of the melody would have been "difficult to sing", so required rearrangement.
 A jazz arrangement was recorded by Louis Armstrong (vocals) and arranger Gordon Jenkins, with "some of Armstrong's most honey-tinged singing".
 In 1956, Jenkins would produce a version with Nat King Cole along the same lines.

+1958 re-recording

 In 1958, Edwards had only one session left on his MGM contract.
-Stereophonic sound recording was becoming viable and it was decided to cut a stereo version of "It's All in the Game" with a rock and roll arrangement.
+Stereophonic sound recording was becoming viable, and MGM executive Morty Craft asked Edwards to cut a stereo version of "It's All in the Game".
+Edwards updated the song with a rock and roll ballad arrangement.

 The single was released in July and became a hit, reaching number one for six weeks beginning September 29, 1958, making Edwards the first African-American to chart at number one on the Billboard Hot 100.
 It would also be the last song to hit number one on the R&B Best Seller list.
-In November, the song hit No. 1 on the UK Singles Chart.
-The single helped Edwards revive his career for another two years.
+In November, the song also hit No. 1 on the UK Singles Chart.

+The single sold over 3.5 million copies globally, earning Edwards a gold disc.
+The gold disc was presented in November 1958.
+It is one of few number one songs to reach the top 30 three times.
+The single helped Edwards revive his career for another two years, The success of the song also led other artists to re-record older songs in the newer styles.